Principal Investigator

 Email Yi, access Yi’s Linkedin, Google Scholar

 Amira Mohamed is a PhD student at FEEL.
 She holds a B.Eng. degree and a PGDip certificate (Mech.
 Eng., Power) from Assiut University.
 She gained industry experience as a Research and Development Mechanical Engineer at Assiut University's Integrated Technology Transfer Unit.
 Her academic journey continued with a Master's degree (Mech.
 Eng., Green Energy) at Chungbuk National University, where she focused on electrolysis, fuel cells, machine learning, and data analysis.
+She is the recipient of the Toronto Metropolitan Graduate Scholarship and Toronto Hydro Corporation Student Award.
 Presently, Amira's research remains dedicated to these fields, positioning her as a promising contributor in the realm of sustainable technology.
 Amira is co-supervised by Prof. Simant Upreti.

 Email Amira, access Amira’s Linkedin, Google Scholar